Polar coordinate lattice Boltzmann modeling of compressible flows

 \subsection{Simulation results and analysis}

 Now, we study the dynamic procedure where a shock wave propagates outwards from the heavy material to the light one.
 As the first step, we study the simplest situation where the incident shock wave is perpendicular to the unperturbed circular interface.
 In the second case, the interface is perturbed sinusoidally, and consequently the RM instability will occur.
-We choose such a time, $t=0.15$, when the system shows three different interfaces.
-From left to right, the first is for the rarefaction wave, the second is for the two materials under consideration, the third is for the shock wave.
+We choose such a time, $t=0.15$, when the system shows three different interfaces, see Fig.\ref{Fig15}.
+From left to right, the first is for the rarefaction wave, the second is for the material interface, the third is for the shock wave.